GurtnerMax/MachLeData_Miss_Meteo/README.md

 ## Development steps

+Develop all the project steps with MLOPS in mind.

-- Develop a first model on a notebook with downloaded historical data
+- Create a first model on a notebook with downloaded historical data
 - In parallel, set up the production pipeline: collect data in batches, infer in batches, display predictions, evaluate performance
 - Deploy the model inside the pipeline do it automatically with CI/CD